 i am not a doughnut person

 Well, I wasn’t.
 First: because I am not a sweet lover, although I am a sugar lover.
 There’s a difference.
 Plain old-fashioned sugar: oooh yea.
 Second: because a woman who worked at a doughnut shop tried to talk me out of buying doughnuts when I wanted one very badly.
 For me to go into a shop and buy a glazed doughnut (the only kind I like) means I WANT IT.
 She tried to talk me out of it for about 4-5 minutes.
 For real.
 Told me about how bad they are for you, why wouldn’t I get a bagel instead?
 I thought there was a candid camera somewhere, and maybe there was.
 Right?
+Maybe somewhere across the globe people are watching me and laughing their heads off.
 Who knows.
-Maybe somewhere across the globe people are watching me and laughing their heads off.
 But I walked away with my two doughnuts.
 I told my co-workers and they laughed.

 “Did you eat them?’